HoBeedzc/MP-Project-2020/README.md

 This repository includes all codes and slides in the course "Modern Programming 2020", excluding term project.

 ## Notice
-Sorry, due to copyright reasons, since November 27, 2020, this warehouse will no longer provide data sets used in the code.
+Sorry, due to copyright reasons, since November 27, 2020, this repository will no longer provide data sets used in the code and some code file copied from internet.

 Affected File :
 - No copyright dataset files
 - Temporary files generated during code running
-- result file from no copyright dataset files
+- Result file from no copyright dataset files
+- Some code file which copied from internet

 If you need to use it, you can contact the author or the copyright owner of the dataset.

-**The source code is not affected**
+**The source code is not affected.**

 ## Contents